CHT2520/using-javascript/README.md

 - Have a look in the *data* folder in VS Code.
   - Note that it contains a number of JSON files.
   - Open one of these files, note the structure of the JSON data.
-    - See how the JSON data is slightly different to the plain JavaScripts arrays we have used so far.

 - Add the following function in _app.js_
   - This function will load a JSON file.